 Because WordPress is used by so many (it accounts for about 24% of the sites on the web now), many people are also skilled in fixing it, updating it, designing for it, etc.

-You may think that telling a client this might lessen your value and have them seeking for help elsewhere, but most people want someone they know and trust.
+You may think that telling a client this might lessen your value and have them seek help elsewhere, but most people want someone they know and trust.
 Giving them all this information will help them to feel as if they know you and trust you more.

 9. It’s Blog Friendly